-Goran Dragic and Luka Doncic Lead Slovenia over Greece in 2017 FIBA EuroBasket; Slovenia Stays Perfect
+Goran Dragic And Luka Doncic Lead Slovenia Over Greece In 2017 FIBA EuroBasket, Slovenia Stays Perfect

 The First Quarter – Doncic proves he can play with the big boys

 The first quarter was Luka Doncic’s show.
 The 18-year-old top NBA draft prospect was in his element, highlighting his versatility and showing off passing skills way beyond his years.
-Doncic scored 9 points and dished out 2 assists as Slovenia erected a 10-point lead after the first quarter.
+Doncic scored nine points and dished out two assists as Slovenia erected a 10-point lead after the first quarter.

-Greece’s defense held Miami Heat guard Goran Dragic to 6 points.
+Greece’s defense held Miami Heat guard Goran Dragic to six points.
 According to Yahoo Sports, Dragic was averaging 29.5 points per game in his first two games with Slovenia.
-Anthony Randolph again made his presence felt on the defensive end as he blocked 2 shots.
+Anthony Randolph again made his presence felt on the defensive end as he blocked two shots.

 Second quarter – Greece fights back

 Greece managed to cut Slovenia’s lead down to four points with less than four minutes left in the quarter.
 Interestingly enough, Greece’s run coincided to Randolph sitting on the bench.
-Dragic and Doncic tried to keep the Slovenian afloat but the Greece National Team already made the necessary adjustments, pounding the ball inside and aggressively playing on the defensive end.
+Dragic and Doncic tried to keep the Slovenian afloat, but the Greece National Team already made the necessary adjustments, pounding the ball inside and aggressively playing on the defensive end.
 At the end of the first half, Greece had the momentum and was only trailing by five points, 30-35.

 Greece was paced by Nikos Pappas and the 20-year-old Georgios Papagiannis with six points each while captain Ioannis Bourousis added five points.
 Slovenia was led by Doncic with 14 points with Dragic and Klemen Prepelic chipping in eight and seven points, respectively.